SkiMoves.com

 Lessons

-Everyone learns in their own way and at their own pace, so private lessons are very helpful, but it takes more than a one hour lesson.
-After the lesson, a first time skier is not ready to ski the same slopes as experienced skiers.
-The right terrain and pace is critical.
+Everyone learns in their own way and at their own pace, so again private lessons are more helpful, but it takes more than a one hour lesson.
+Your progress depends on your age, fitness, ability, knowledge, and amount of quality practice.

-Get Control video
+Get Control

-Skiers want better control to ski more difficult runs.
-The small percentage of first timers who become skiers often like the thrill of going fast and freedom of trying to ski on their own
+First timers who become skiers often like the challenge and freedom of trying to learn on their own

-Some people don't think they are capable of improving, many just want to figure it out on their own, and others think they are so good they don't need to improve, but even competitive skiers have coaches
+Skiers want better control to ski more difficult runs, but some people don't think they are capable of improving, many just want to figure it out on their own, and others think they are so good they don't need to improve, but even competitive skiers have coaches

 Beyond speed